 At present, DWER understands that Bunbury Harvey Regional Council has not progressed past phase two of five capping stages.
 DWER will be prioritising the capping of the remaining cells as this is the primary and best control available to minimise the emission of leachate from the cells.

-On 3 September 2021 DWER Compliance Officers conducted an inspection at the Stanley Road WMF to assess compliance with the EPN and licence conditions.
+On 3 September 2021, DWER Compliance Officers conducted an inspection at the Stanley Road WMF to assess compliance with the EPN and licence conditions.
 Several potential non-compliances with the EPN and the licence conditions were identified.
+A number of follow-up site visits have taken place and DWER is continuing to engage with the Bunbury Harvey Regional Council to address outstanding compliance matters.

 What is happening now?Show more